valentinzulj/memegenerator/README.md

 # memegenerator

-An R package for saving and viewing my favourite statistics memes.
+My very favourite package, purpose built for well mannered statistical frivolity.
 To use, run the following in R

 install.packages("remotes")